anrayliu/fastwatch/README.md

 # usage
 open command line
-if fastwatch is not in your PATH, first navigate to it
+if fastwatch is not in your PATH, first navigate to it\n
 command: watch {anime, movie, tv} title [-s] [-e] [-d] -d is used for anime to grab the english dubbed show by not specifying a season or episode, the next episode will automatically be played